han-le11/product-app/README.md

 The output JSON file of products grouped by their categories can be found in `grouped_products.json`.

 # Testing
 Unit tests still need to be added.
-Necessary test cases for example are:

-1. The products fetched from https://fakestoreapi.com/products are grouped and sorted correctly.
+Necessary test cases for example are the products fetched from https://fakestoreapi.com/products are grouped and sorted correctly.
-2. `FetchProductsAsync` should be tested that it throw Exception if given invalid Url.